-You neither have to install any browser extensions nor do you have to grant access to your Gmail or Google Drive to a third-party.
-And since Google Drive synchronizes with your mobile device and desktop, the saved email attachments will instantly become available on all your other devices.
+With Send to Google Drive, you can automatically save all the file attachments in your Gmail messages to any folder inside your Google Drive.
+You neither have to install any browser extensions nor do you have to grant access to your Gmail or Google Drive to a third-party (like IFTTT).
+And since Google Drive syncs with your mobile phone and desktop, the saved email attachments will instantly become available on all your other devices.

 The Send to Google Drive program is available in free and premium editions.
-The latter includes more features and you can also opt for one-to-one support through Skype or Google Hangouts.
+The latter includes more features, it can save Gmail messages as PDFs in Drive and and you can also opt for one-to-one support through Skype or Google Hangouts.

 Send Gmail Attachments to Google Drive

-You specify a Gmail label name in the sheet and the script will scan all your existing and incoming email messages inside that label for file attachments.
-For instance, you can say “inbox” to monitor the inbox folder, specify a custom label name or say “all” to monitor every folder in your Gmail mailbox.
+You specify a Gmail label name in the Google sheet and the script will scan all your existing and incoming email messages inside that label for file attachments.
+For instance, you can say “inbox” to monitor the inbox folder, or specify a custom label name or say “all” to monitor every single message in your Gmail mailbox.
 If the script finds an attachment, the file will be downloaded to your Google Drive.